AnshulGoyal589/Nexus-Mart/README.md

 - **Order Management**: Process and manage orders efficiently, update statuses, and handle refunds if needed.
 - **Customer Management**: Access customer data and history, and manage user accounts.
 - **Analytics and Reports**: Generate reports to analyze sales, inventory, and customer behavior.

-Of course!
-If your e-commerce website is not built using React, we'll modify the "Usage" section accordingly.
-Let's update it to reflect a general usage guide for the e-commerce website:

-Certainly!
-Here's a concise "Usage" section for your README.md:

 ## Usage